 You can’t use an old map to explore a new world.

-Marketing is dynamic and constantly changes its character with the ever-changing consumer and technology reality.
-This is why marketing should be well planned, over and over again, with defined milestones and objectives.
+Marketing is a dynamic and ever-changing field.
+The top digital marketing strategies change with the consumer and technology trends of the day.
+This is why every business needs a good marketing strategy that's well planned and has well defined milestones and objectives.
 Once you have the right map, the chances you’ll reach the goals you’ve set to your business, are much higher.

 That means, that while most of us are eager to start launching our marketing efforts the minute after we decide to start a business, we actually need to invest in planning so we won’t waste our limited budget and energies on the wrong things.

-As you can see, every step is meaningful, but don’t panic :) this guide will take you hand in hand through the process, so you won’t miss a thing and get your marketing strategy well figured out.
+As you can see, every step is meaningful, but don’t panic :) this guide will take you step-by-step through the process, so you won’t miss a thing and get your digital marketing strategy well figured out.

 We have some very useful tips and examples that will make it easier to understand.

-Your brand strategy is about defining the core values of your brand, with alignment to what your customers find important, to your industry trends and competitive environment, and to what you actually offer.
+Your brand strategy is about defining the core values of your brand to make sure that they align with what your customers find important, that they align to your industry trends and competitive environment, and to what you actually offer ie your product.

 Here are some good examples for brands that succeeded in doing it right: